dcontessa/zero-cost-voicebot/templates/gpt_prompts.md

-# GPT Prompts\n\nThis folder contains example prompts used in ChatGPT for the voicebot.
+Prompt example for ChatGPT to act as a bilingual Malaysian service chatbot.